jsfaint/gen_tags.vim/README.md

 #gen_tags.vim

-A simple plugin for vim to easy to generate ctags and cscope/gtags database and auto add them when reopen the folder.<br/>
+A simple plugin for vim to easy to generate ctags and gtags database and auto add them when reopen the folder.<br/>
 The generated db will be placed under `~/.cache/tags_dir/[foldername]`<br/>

 GNU Global will generate **GTAGS**, **GRTAGS** and **GPATH** under the project folder.

-**WARNING**: cscope and gtags are conflicted, you can enable cscope and disable gtags by add `let g:gen_tags#cscope_enabled=1` to your vimrc file

 This plugin contains two vim scripts.

 1. `gen_tags.vim`

-    This is the old script which support ctags and cscope.
+    This is the old script which support ctags.

 2. `gen_gtags.vim`